jason-c-daniels/Jcd.Primitives/README.md

 # Jcd.Primitives

-A *.NET Standard 2.0* library that provides **a description of what features/classes/services the library provides goes here.**
+A *.NET Standard 2.0* library that provides some utility classes and methods surrounding .Net primitive data types, comparisons...etc.

 ## Before you begin coding